drwatson1/Otel-sandbox/README.md

 #### What is the Prometheus?

-It's an open-source time-series database with alerting and query language.
+It's an open-source timeseries database with alerting and query language.

 #### Why is the Prometheus?

 Basically, the reasons are:

-* Simple installation
+- Simple installation
-* Very fast
+- Very fast
-* Low resource consumption
+- Low resource consumption
-* Rich query language and integrated data visualization
+- Rich query language and integrated data visualization

 The alternatives you can find on [this](https://prometheus.io/docs/introduction/comparison/) page.